Sitting is the new smoking

 Chiropractors have been warning their patients of the damaging effects a sedentary lifestyle can have for a long time.
 From the driver’s seat to the office chair and then the couch at home, Australians are spending more and more time seated than ever before and it’s wreaking havoc on our bodies.
 This modern health epidemic has been termed the “sitting disease”.
 Our bodies weren’t created to sit all day and be sedentary, they were created to be mobile and to move around.

-Sitting, especially with poor posture, poor back support and/or poor ergonomics lead to spinal misalignments (subluxations) affecting the neck, mid back and even the lower back.
-These spinal subluxations add pressure onto the delicate nervous system which controls and coordinates our entire body, thus leading to compromised health and wellbeing.
-We commonly see people presenting to our office with stiffness in the neck or back, tension, headaches, aches or pains and numbness in the extremities, feeling fatigued or even difficulty taking a deep breath in, all of which has been brought on by sitting for too long due to their subluxations.
-When discussing subluxations most people think it is just a back problem when in fact it is really a health problem which can lead to many associated symptoms down the road.
+Sitting, especially with poor posture, poor back support and/or poor ergonomics can lead to spinal misalignments (subluxations) affecting the neck, mid back and even the lower back.
+We commonly see people presenting to our office with stiffness in the neck or back, muscular tension, cervicogenic headaches, aches or pains and numbness in the extremities, or even difficulty taking a deep breath in (due to ribs being subluxated, all of which can be brought on by sitting for too long with poor ergonomics.

-There is now more research coming out showing the negative effects sitting can have on our health.
-Serious health conditions such as heart disease, diabetes, cancer (colon, endometrial and possibly lung cancer) and even depression have all been linked to a sedentary lifestyle.
-Research suggests it is entirely possible to meet current physical activity guidelines while still being incredibly sedentary, and that sitting has shown to increases risk of death and disease, even if you are getting plenty of physical activity.
+There is now more research coming out showing the negative effects sitting can have on our bodies.
+Research suggests it is entirely possible to meet current physical activity guidelines while still being incredibly sedentary.
 It’s a bit like smoking.
 Smoking is bad for you even if you get lots of exercise.
 The same applies for sitting for long periods.

 Be more aware of what you spend doing most of the day.
 How long are you sitting in front of the tv or computer?
 Do you spend most of your day at the desk at work?
 What is your posture like when sitting?
 Do you drive long distances?
 Awareness is often the first step to making changes and improvements.